Capturing Coons and Kickin’ the Chicken

 I walked out of the coop, and our new neighbor’s father-in-law was taking their garbage cans to the road.
 I raised my hand, waved, and said a friendly, “Hello!”
 He just stared at me.

 Our other neighbor also raises chickens (she and her husband have far more experience), and she told me this morning that we need to kill Benedict ASAP before he really hurts me.
-I want to wait until one of our chicks is bigger (I’m certain we have at least two roosters, and possibly three) until Benedict the Jerk gets put in our freezer.
+I want to wait until one of our chicks is bigger (I’m certain we have at least two roosters, and possibly three) before Benedict the Jerk gets put in our freezer.
 However, with the way things are going, we may not be able to wait.

 RELATED